Sugar Hill Lupine Festival | Must-See Event in New Hampshire

 After a long winter, the explosion of color and the beauty of the changing landscape is something that deserves celebration, and so it is celebrated.
 This year, the Annual Fields of Lupine Festival turns twenty, and though there are many great events scheduled for the festival, the flowers themselves are still the greatest attraction.

-The festival kicks off on Saturday, June 1st, just as the lupine spires are beginning to open.
+The 2013 festival kicked off on Saturday, June 1st, just as the lupine spires were beginning to open.
 The blooms typically last a few weeks, with the festival running throughout the bloom cycle, ending on the 15th, with scheduled events spanning three weekends.

 As a photographer, my days during the festival begin early, up before dawn to watch the first light sparkle through the flowers while they are covered in morning dew.
 I’m rarely alone.
 Some are clearly other professional photographers, but many though are there just to take in the beauty and greet the dawn.
 There are few more beautiful sights to see in all of New England, at any time of year.